 It should be noted that goods placed on the market in Northern Ireland still require UKNI marking or CE marking.

-When should the UKCA marking be used?
+When should UKCA marking be used?

-The UKCA marking will be required for goods – such as products, production tools and equipment – which are placed on the market in Great Britain (England, Wales and Scotland).
+UKCA marking will be required for goods – such as products, production tools and equipment – which are placed on the GB market.
 It applies to the vast majority of goods currently covered by CE marking.
-UKCA marking will come into effect on 1st January, 2021.
+UKCA marking came into effect on 1st January, 2021.